Menjangan Island: Locality

 Even though the island is a significant part of Bali Barat National Park, it is assigned to the Javanese administrative district and falls under its jurisdiction.
 The closest big cities are: Singaraja, located in the north of Bali and Banyuwangi, located on the eastern coast of Java.
 The closest settlement is Sumberkima village.
 The nearest airport is Letkol Wisnu regional (approx. 8 miles from the island) and the nearest commercial airport is Banyuwangi International Airport in neighboring province Eastern Java.

 General information

 Marine life

 The island is considered to be an important part of the local tourism industry, because its marine fauna incorporates one of the best-preserved coral reefs in the area.
 All scuba-diving shops arrange daily trips to the island.

+Conservation

+The Biosphere Program has been inviting students from around the globe to participate in the preservation of Menjangan Island's coral reefs.
+Participants were taught to identify different types of coral and conditions that can threaten the coral.
+Another group of participants installed a mooring buoy designed to prevent further anchor damage to the coral by tourist boats.